 Determining what makes domestic violence “domestic” is the easier to answer of the two questions.
-For the purposed of the crime, domestic includes any person who you have ever resided with.
-This opens the door to an array of potential victims that you either currently or previously have lived with: significant other, parent, child, sibling, grandparent, roommate, or anyone, provided the “lived with” element is met.
+For the purpose of the crime, domestic includes any person who you have ever resided with.
+This opens the door to an array of potential victims you either currently or have previously lived with- a significant other, a parent, a child, a sibling, a grandparent, a roommate, or anyone else, provided the “lived with” element is met.

 What are the consequences of a domestic abuse charge in Wisconsin?

 Consequences for domestic abuse charges in Wisconsin can range from a non-criminal citation to a felony offense.
 You may be subject to up to $50,000 in fines and up to 15 years in prison, and you can lose your firearm rights.
 You must abide by any no-contact orders or face additional serious charges and consequences.

 How do I get domestic violence charges dropped in Wisconsin?

 Hire a criminal defense attorney for your best chance at avoiding conviction or reducing your charges.
 It’s highly unlikely domestic violence charges will be erased from your record if you are convicted.